 Canals, laterals and most all of the wetlands have not been assessed for the goals of the CWA nor have they been assessed for their beneficial uses.
 Canals and laterals are manmade watercourses and have not been included in the Appendix A of the WQS.
-By default, these waters would be assigned primary protection under the 2008 WQS (OWRB, 2008).
+By default, these waters would be assigned primary protection under the 2017 WQS (OWRB, 2017).
 Due to a lack of funding, no assessment projects have been initiated on these types of waterbodies.
 Wetlands have not been assigned specific WQS and therefore fall under the same scenario as canals and laterals.
 Several projects and ventures have been initiated to inventory the wetlands within the State, but little assessment work has been completed.

 The major factors affecting the overall use support of the rivers and streams of the State were from the following causes: pathogens, turbidity and low dissolved oxygen.
-The major factors affecting the overall use support of the lakes of the State were from the following causes: oxygen depletion, turbidity and color.
+The major factors affecting the overall use support of the lakes of the State were from the following causes: oxygen depletion, turbidity and mercury.

-All unlisted waters, not included in Appendix A of the WQS, are assumed to have the beneficial uses consistent with the CWA's primary protection requirements.
+All unlisted waters, not included in Appendix A of the WQS, are assumed to have the beneficial uses consistent with the primary protection requirements of the CWA and 2017 WQS (OWRB, 2017).
 All beneficial use determinations are subject to administrative proceedings including the public hearing process.